Legonut/Zen-build-guide/assembly.md

 Then, using the same method as the video above, heat the solder and place the diode in using the tweezers.
 You can push down on the diode with the tweezers and reheat the solder to make sure the diode lays flat on the PCB.
 Then, solder the other pad and you're done.

 Next, we're going to attach the Pro Micro.
 Unlike other split builds (Lets_Split, Nyquist, Iris), the pro micro and TRRS jack are mounted to the top of the PCB.
 On the left side, the components of the Pro Micro are "up" and sits flush with the main PCB.
 On the right side, the components are "down" and the spacers included on the pins are used.
 There's some text on the PCB to remind you.
 You can solder the pins to the board or the pro micro first, whatever you prefer.

+> *Tip:* Don't use too much solder, or the bottom plate won't fit on.
+Heat the pin with the soldering iron and touch the solder wire to the base of the pin.

-On the left side, once everything is soldered, you can cut the plastic part with flush cutters into smaller sections and remove it.
+On the left side, once everything is soldered, you can cut the plastic part of the pin connectors with flush cutters into smaller sections and remove it.
 Then trim the pins on both sides, like shown below.
 Save 2 of the cut pins.

 ![](https://i.imgur.com/NIzh2oF.jpg)
 ![](https://i.imgur.com/5sPN8j5.jpg)